-Australia should better protect animal habitats and welfare, and its biodiversity.
+Better protect animal habitats and welfare, and Australia's biodiversity.

 Policy Methods (Federal & State)

 To help achieve this Sustainable Australia Party will:

-- Adopt a properly enforced national biodiversity and native species program.
-This should include:
+- Adopting a properly enforced national biodiversity and native species program, including:

 - Widespread urban, rural and marine animal habitat protection;

 - Stronger laws to prevent inappropriate land and tree-clearing;

 - Stronger laws to prevent the depopulation and eventual extinction of threatened, vulnerable and endangered native species, including through the proposed Koala Protection Act;

 - Humane reduction and eradication programs for high-risk feral species.

-- Implement mandatory and independently regulated best practice animal welfare management in farming, agriculture and domestic environments.
+- Implement mandatory and independently regulated best practice animal welfare management in farming, agriculture, sporting and domestic environments.

 - Transition to an end to live animal exports during the 2019+ term of federal parliament (also see Regional & Rural Australia policy).